svrnm/community/elections/2023/governance-committee-candidates.md

 #### About Me

-I am a co-maintainer of SIG Communication ([Website](https://github.com/open-telemetry/opentelemetry.io), [Docs](https://github.com/open-telemetry/opentelemetry.io)) and focus on providing an easy entry to OpenTelemetry for end-users by leveraging the work of other SIGs.
+I am a co-maintainer of SIG Communication ([Website and Docs](https://github.com/open-telemetry/opentelemetry.io)) and focus on providing an easy entry to OpenTelemetry for end-users by leveraging the work of other SIGs.
 Currently, I am passionate about creating consistency in our documentation to improve maintainability and user experience.
 For example, I am driving the standardizing of ["Getting Started"](https://github.com/open-telemetry/opentelemetry.io/issues/2623) guides and sections about ["Manual Instrumentation"](https://github.com/open-telemetry/opentelemetry.io/issues/3229) across different languages.

 At Cisco, I am a member of the [Open Source Program Office](https://opensource.cisco.com) and actively drive an internal community around OpenTelemetry.
 Over the past two years, this community has grown from a handful of individuals to almost 100 contributors, with [over 12,000 contributions and 900+ merged PRs](https://opentelemetry.devstats.cncf.io/d/5/companies-table?orgId=1).